 PARTICIPATION AND INCENTIVES

-ALL primary and conflict public defenders in Idaho are being asked to participate in the time tracking portion of the study pursuant to Idaho Code 19-862A(1) (as a review of indigent defense services) and due to the small sample size of public defenders practicing in Idaho.
+ALL primary and conflict public defenders in Idaho were asked to participate in the time tracking portion of the study pursuant to Idaho Code 19-862A(1) (as a review of indigent defense services) and due to the small sample size of public defenders practicing in Idaho.

-Attorneys who consistently track time each week will be entered into weekly drawings for prizes.
-Attorneys who consistently track time for the entire 12-week period will be entered into a drawing to win a scholarship to attend the Oregon Association of Criminal Defense Lawyers’ Sunny Climate seminar in Hawaii in November.
+Attorneys who consistently track time each week were entered into weekly drawings for prizes.
+Attorneys who consistently tracked time for the entire 12-week period were entered into a drawing to win a scholarship to attend the Oregon Association of Criminal Defense Lawyers’ Sunny Climate seminar in Hawaii in November.
+Winners are below!

-If you have any questions about caseload standard creation, please contact Andrew Masser, Research Analyst at the PDC, at Andrew.Masser@pdc.idaho.gov or (208)332-1738.
+If you have any questions about workload standard creation, please contact Kelly Jennings, Deputy Director, at Kelly.Jennings@pdc.idaho.gov or (208) 332-1735.

-If you have questions related to time tracking or how the study is being conducted, please contact Lantz McGinnis-Brown of Boise State University's Idaho Policy Institute at firstname.lastname@example.org or (208)386-0056.
+If you have questions related to time tracking or how the study was conducted, please contact Lantz McGinnis-Brown of Boise State University's Idaho Policy Institute at firstname.lastname@example.org or (208)386-0056.